 By the decision of the Government the Pataca is linked to the Hong Kong dollar (HKD).
 The exchange rate is MOP103.20 = HKD100.00.
 There is an acceptable variation up to 10%.
 Roughly 8 Patacas is equivalent to 1 US Dollar.

 Foreign currency can be changed in hotels, banks and authorised exchange dealers located all around the city.
-If the visitor needs to change money outside the usual banking hours, there are 24 hours exchange counters operating in the Macau International Airport (Taipa Island) and in the Lisboa Hotel (Macao).
+The Macau International Airport also provides currency exchange service.
 Banks open normally from 9 a.m. to 5 p.m..
 Most credit cards are accepted in many hotels, shops and restaurants.

 In summer, visitors are advised to wear light cotton clothes for a pleasant journey in Macao; while woolens are recommended along with a thick jacket or an overcoat to keep warm during winter.
 It is great to bring along cardigans or sweaters in spring (March to May) or autumn (September to November) as nights are cooler during the two seasons.

 Macao's water is supplied directly from Mainland China and is purified.
 Chlorine is added for extra protection.
 Distilled drinking water is supplied in all hotel rooms and in restaurants.

 Electricity in Macao is at 230V, 50Hz.
 The power plugs used in Macao are of the three-pin, square-shaped or round-shaped type.
 It is suggested to check before using an electrical appliance.

 Visitors are not required to produce any health certificates in Macao except under special circumstances occurring in the territory or surrounding regions.
 Visitors may visit any hospital or health centre in Macao should they need medical treatment or consultation.
 You may seek assistance from the following hospitals and pharmacies in Macao: